 Ingredients You’ll Need

 - Beef oxtail.
-From the tail of the cattle, oxtail is gelatin-rich with has tons of robust beef flavor from the bones and marrow making it the perfect meat for stews.
+From the tail of the cattle, oxtail is gelatin-rich with tons of robust beef flavor from the bones and marrow making it the perfect meat for stews.

 - Neutral oil.
-You can use either olive oil, vegetable oil or canola oil.
+You can use either olive oil, vegetable oil, or canola oil.

 - Green pepper, onion, garlic.
 Cuban sofrito!
 This is the base of most Cuban recipes.